asibarr2/claw_scripts/README.md

 I will be glad to help.

 ## Execution
-This is pretty simple to setup after Adeept_Raspclaw package is set up in your robot.
+This is pretty simple to set up after Adeept_Raspclaw package is set up in your robot.
 Just change into this package directory and execute the code like so:

 __./lean_left.py__